 5/ Why am I getting cellulite: excessive alcohol consumption

-About two decades ago, when I wasn't yet involved with cellulite reduction, I used to see a client, who had the perfect body.
+Many years ago, when I wasn't even involved with cellulite reduction, I used to see a client, who had the perfect body.
 She used to exercise a lot and her legs were toned, both inside (muscles) and out (skin).

 She was my client for about a year (I used to do bodywork and nutrition back then) and then at some point she stopped coming for treatments, as her life became very unsettled, due to marital problems.